Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Here, you are restricting the range to 365 days before today (including today).

 Next, let's create two string objects which we'll use for query: one for Ukraine-related terms and one for Russia-related terms.
-The parameters to be specified include keywords, geographic market, output mode, output format, range of dates, etc.
+The parameters to be specified include keywords, geographic market, output mode, output format, range of dates, and more:

-The Ukraine-related keywords chosen for this lesson are _Ukraine_, _Ukrainian_, _Zelenskyy_, _Kyiv_, and _Kiev_; the Russia-related keywords are _Russia_, _Russian_, _Putin_, _Kremlin_, and _Moscow_.
-The chosen geographic market is "National" (United States).
-The output mode is the normalized percentage of airtime (the y-axis of the line graph that you will create later), while the output format is set to [CSV (comma-separated values)](https://en.wikipedia.org/wiki/Comma-separated_values).
-We specify the start and end dates using the corresponding object names `start_day_str` and `today_str`.

 ```
 query_url_ukr = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(ukraine%20OR%20ukrainian%20OR%20zelenskyy%20OR%20zelensky%20OR%20kiev%20OR%20kyiv)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"